GoogleChrome/developer.chrome.com/site/en/docs/extensions/reference/permissions/index.md

 An extension can declare both required and optional permissions.
 In general, you should:

-- Use required permissions when they are needed for your extension’s basic functionality.
+- Use required permissions when they are needed for your extension's basic functionality.
 - Use optional permissions when they are needed for optional features in your extension.

 Advantages of _required_ permissions: